– as told to The Silver Women

 Women, in general, have made some progress since I was young – but I still think for the most part we are invisible, if we do achieve, the challenges we had to overcome to get there are often disregarded.
 I am speaking about the attitude of many men but dare I say, young women, are often just as bad!
 Don’t want to dwell on this.

-Through the decades!
+Through my decades!

 20’s: From an early age I had always thought I would be a teacher – especially I wanted to go to Africa and teach the children there who had no schools or doctors.
 I did apply for a Teachers College Scholarship but when it came to the time I had become interested in occupational therapy – a career which was half teacher/half nurse – never occurred to me I might be a doctor!
 My father had objected at first – thought I would be better off preparing for motherhood doing domestic science and learning to type to keep myself before I got married.
 So I did a year of occupational therapy enjoyed the crafts, was interested in the psychology, anatomy and physiology, a little freaked out by my practical experience at a psychiatric hospital.
 And by the end of that year decided I really wanted to be a teacher – so took the scholarship and did a 2-year course then taught in a public school for three years.
 Loved it but then began to think about how I was going to get to Africa to teach those little children.
 I applied to the Anglican Church Missionary Society and was told I now had to do a year studying at Deaconess House.
 I stayed for 3 years, stimulated by the opportunity to study Greek, the historical context of the books that make up the Bible, working two days a week in a parish church, mostly with women and the sick and elderly but most of all loved the time and freedom to explore ideas about the source and meaning of life…and death.
 At the end of those three years, I saw an ad from the Australian Council of Churches in a Sydney paper for volunteers to go to work with children in refugee camps in South Vietnam – it was like a bolt from the blue – this is my next adventure.
 But I had never worked overseas and the organization suggested I needed experience away from home.
 This was the summer of 1967 and Tasmania was hit by devastating bushfires.
 I was asked to go to work with the survivors – lived in a caravan in a football field throughout the winter of 1967 helping people who had lost communities, homes, farms, income and loved ones.

 Then on to South Vietnam – worked with children in refugee camps on sand dunes along the coast far from Saigon, survived the Tet offensive in an underground bunker courtesy of the US Army.
-Travelled the length and breadth of the country training teachers and child care workers in christian schools and orphanages.
+Traveled the length and breadth of the country training teachers and child care workers in Christian schools and orphanages.
 My time in Tasmania had been good preparation for dealing with the suffering of the people of Vietnam who had experienced traumatic events but had no social services, no insurance to help them back on their feet but had to go on with life with no guarantee the conflict wouldn’t flare up around them in the place they sought safety.
 I stayed in Vietnam for 8 Years.

 30’s: Evacuated 1975 when North Vietnamese took the South and spent the next 4 years in study at the University of Hawaii in Honolulu – BA Intercultural communication and Master of Social Work.
 With the Institute where I did my internship, I got a Federal Government Grant to set up a mental health program for refugees of Indochina.
 In my mid-30s(1979) accepted into a Ph.D. program at Berkeley, California, my research on Vietnamese refugees resettled in the Bay area – loved the campus life, running the fire trails in the Berkeley Hills and also student concessions for amazing performances in San Francisco’s Opera House and Davies Hall.
 I then went back to Honolulu to teach at the UH School of Social Work.
-Employed under a Pacific Basin Child Welfare grant so I made frequent trips to American Samoa, Guam and all the Hawaiian Island to conduct workshops with local social workers and community leaders- such a hardship assignment!
+Employed under a Pacific Basin Child Welfare grant so I made frequent trips to American Samoa, Guam, and all the Hawaiian Island to conduct workshops with local social workers and community leaders- such a hardship assignment!

 “What am I most grateful for?

-Being born in affluent, egalitarian and beautiful Australia?
+Being born in affluent, egalitarian and beautiful Australia.”

 40’s / 50’s: By my late 40’s I returned to Australia.
 For the next 17 years, through my 50s and into my early 60s I taught at the University of New South Wales School of Social Work – found good use for my international experience: 1988 government grant to set up a Crosscultural Social Work Education Centre, 1994 set up a Postgraduate Program in International Social Development – 2001-2 set up Centre for Refugee Research.
 Wonderful experiences and contacts in attending International Social Work and Social Development conferences all over the world.

-60’s / 70’s: Retired in my early 60’s due to ill health – In 2006 published Rain in My Heart about the children I had met in South Vietnam – 2004 received Medal in the Order of Australia for my work with refugees, immigrants and international students.
+60’s / 70’s: Retired in my early 60’s due to ill health – In 2006 published Rain in My Heart about the children I had met in South Vietnam – 2004 received Medal in the Order of Australia for my work with refugees, immigrants, and international students.
 For about 5 years in my 60’s, I was involved with my darling mother as she became more and more physically frail but as bright and compassionate as ever.
 After Mother died, I heard about the war and women in Congo.
 My 70’s – I have made 10 visits to Congo to work with a group of Pygmies and have been into the forest to see gorillas in the wild.
-I am now 77.
+I am now 79.